ravsii/sorted/README.md

 ## TODO

-- [ ] Options for turning stuff on/off
+- [x] Options for turning stuff on/off
+  - Partially done, more options will be added later
 - [x] `const`, `var`
   - [x] Alphabetical sorting
 - [x] `struct`